-As outlined in Table 2.1, the general environment consists of six segments: demographic, economic, political/legal, sociocultural, global, and technological.
+As outlined in Table 2.1, the general environment consists of seven segments: demographic, economic, political/legal, sociocultural, global, technological, and the physical environment.

 The challenge is to scan, monitor, forecast, and assess all six segments of the general environment, focusing the primary effort on those elements in each segment of the general environment that have the greatest potential impact on the firm.